eugeniojosetamburini/first-git-repository/README.md

-# Jon's (not so) first repository
+# Eugenio's first directory

-Everything is awesome!
+So happy this works